wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/PIEgressQuickStart.md

 # PI egress quick start

-This document is a quick start for egressing data stored in the Edge Data Store into a remote PI System.
+This topic provides quick start instructions for egressing data stored in the Edge Data Store into a remote PI System.
 This is accomplished using PI Web API which is configured for basic authentication.

 ## Create a periodic egress configuration